fbpx

 • The sales channel, stage of business, size of the investment round, need for financing, and quality of business plan and presentation.

-You start with a pre-money valuation of zero, and then assess the quality of the target company considering the following characteristics, and add up the value to get a pre-money valuation.
-This method was created specifically for the earliest stage investments to find a starting point without relying upon the founder’s financial forecasts.
+You start with a pre-money valuation of zero, then assess the quality of the target company considering the following characteristics, and add up the value to get a pre-money valuation.
+This method was created specifically for the earliest-stage investments to find a starting point without relying upon the founder’s financial forecasts.

 • Sound Idea (basic value)